megaconfidence/confidence.sh/src/content/talks/okta-identity-summit-2026/index.md

 ---

 We spend a good amount of our time each day at work communicating with others.
-Email has been a powerful communicating system that every company uses to communicate and coordinate work.
+Email has been a powerful communication system that every company uses to communicate and coordinate work.
 What if you could put an agent in the inbox and have it automate all the boring tasks you shouldn't be doing?

-I gave this talk titled 'How to buld email-native agent' at Okta's AI identiy summit in London.
+I gave this talk titled 'How to build email-native agent' at Okta's AI identity summit in London.
 It was a blazing hot summer day but we had fun building agents and exploring the demo.
-Both the demo and my presentation is linked below.
+Both the demo and my presentation are linked below.

 Here are my links: